 7: Pont De Les Ferreres

-Pont De Les Ferreres aqueduct is also popular as Devil’s Bridge, which is working to bring water from the francolin water almost 15KM far from the south of Tarragona city that well known as now Spain.
-It made in the era of Augusta who was the main leader of the Roman empire.
-This aqueduct has 27 meters tall and 249 meters high.
+Pont De Les Ferreres aqueduct is also popular as Devil’s Bridge, which is working to bring water from the Francolin water almost 15 km away from the south of Tarragona city well known as now Spain.
+It was made in the era of Augusta who was the main leader of the Roman empire.
+This aqueduct is 27 meters tall and 249 meters high.
 This beautiful Roman aqueduct has 25 upper curves and 11 lower curves.

 6: Miraculous Aqueduct

-Read More: 10 Most Famous Tombs in the world
+Read More: 10 Most Famous Tombs in the World

 5: Aqua Alexandria

-Aqua Alexandria consisted of one of the longest beautiful Roman aqueducts, which supplied water to Rome from 11 aqueducts systems of Rome.
-It almost covered a distance of 22.4KM distance and supply water to Peninsula Borghese.
+Aqua Alexandria consisted of one of the most beautiful Roman aqueducts, which supplied water to Rome from the 11 aqueduct systems of Rome.
+It almost covered a distance of 22.4 KM distance and supplied water to Peninsula Borghese.
 Its construction started in the 2nd century.
 This aqueduct persisted in use from the 3-8 century AD.
-The aqueduct formed in 226 A.D as the end of the eleven antique aqueducts of Rome.
+The aqueduct was formed in 226 A.D. as the end of the eleven antique aqueducts of Rome.

 4: Eifel Aqueduct